Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Entities

 We have refactored the public API of entities (behaviors and conditions).
 While it still reflects the established concepts, it makes easier to understand and implement them.
 We provide a [separate chapter](02-update-behaviors-and-conditions.md) on how to update your behaviors and conditions to this version.
-Alternatively, you can skim though the updated [developer's tutorial](../developer/index.md).
+Alternatively, you can skim through the updated [developer's tutorial](../developer/index.md).